 Photo credit Sam Kelman

-Makenna Goodman is an editor and a writer.
-She is the author of a novel The Shame (Milkweed Editions, 2020), which was named a Harvard Review Favorite Book of 2020, a White Review Best Book of the Year, a Refinery29 Best New Book, a Literary Hub Recommended Read, a Bustle Most Anticipated Book, a Boston.com Book Club Pick, and more.
-Her forthcoming novel Helen of Nowhere will be published by Coffee House Press in September 2025 in the US, and Fitzcarraldo Editions in the UK January 2026.
+She is the author of two novels: Helen of Nowhere published in the US by Coffee House, 2025; in the UK by Fitzcarraldo, 2026; and in Spain by Mutatis Mutandis Editorial.
+Her first novel, The Shame (Milkweed Editions, 2020), was named a Harvard Review Favorite Book of 2020, a White Review Best Book of the Year, a Refinery29 Best New Book, a Literary Hub Recommended Read, a Bustle Most Anticipated Book, a Boston.com Book Club Pick, and more, and has been translated into Farsi.

 Goodman has written literary criticism, essays, interviews, and short fiction for international publications including the New York Review of Books, the Los Angeles Review of Books, Electric Literature, Literary Hub, Catapult, Harvard Review, the White Review, BOMB, The Common, ASTRA Magazine, and MOUSSE.
 She has been interviewed in the Paris Review Daily, Guernica, The Rumpus, The Millions, EcoTheo, and on NPR and the Commonplace Podcast, among others.